 While they were once commonplace, class action lawsuits for mesothelioma cases have been replaced by personal injury and wrongful death suits.
 The vast number of class action claims against asbestos companies led many of them to declare bankruptcy.
 Asbestos trust funds were established from these bankrupt companies.

 If you’re interested in learning more about the history of class action lawsuits, please continue reading below.
-If you need help filing a mesothelioma claim, complete our free case evaluation form to connect with a qualified attorney.
+Wondering how to file a class action lawsuit, join a class action lawsuit, or start a class action lawsuit?
+Then complete our free case evaluation form to connect with a qualified settlement attorney.

 History of Class Action Lawsuits